balena-io/balena-cli/doc/cli.markdown

 ## env rename &#60;id&#62; &#60;value&#62;

-Use this command to change the value of an enviroment variable.
+Use this command to change the value of an application or device enviroment variable.

-Pass the `--device` boolean option if you want to rename a device environment variable.
+The --device option selects a device instead of an application.

+Service-specific variables are not currently supported.
+The following examples modify variables that apply to all services in an app or device.

 Examples: